Siding Building Codes and Permits: National and Local Standards

 Material-specific standards.
 Each major siding material type is governed by a distinct ASTM or industry standard:

-For professionals assessing contractor scope and material expertise, the siding directory purpose and scope page describes how providers are categorized across material specializations.
+For professionals assessing contractor scope and material expertise, the siding provider network purpose and scope page describes how providers are categorized across material specializations.

 Tradeoffs and tensions